 When shopping for the proper clothing to accompany me on my travels, I usually look for some very specific qualities.
 I want gear that is lightweight, highly packable, and performs well, even when weather conditions take a turn for the worse.
 I appreciate durability and versatility of course, and if it happens to look good, and have an affordable price, than all the better.
-That happens to be a more than apt description of the Wandertag Jacket from Adidas, a comfortable outer shell designed specifically for outdoor and travel pursuits.
+That happens to an apt description of the Wandertag Jacket from Adidas, a comfortable outer shell designed specifically for outdoor and travel pursuits.

 Adidas is a brand that is closely associated with sports like soccer, basketball, tennis, or running.
 But over the past few years, the company has been quietly building an outstanding outdoor brand as well.
 The outdoor and adventure travel gear that make up this line feature a number of excellent products for hiking, backpacking, and trail running.
-Much of that gear features innovative designs, technical materials, and well thought out features that help make it versatile enough for use while traveling too.
+Much of that gear features innovative designs, advanced technical materials, and well thought out features that help make it versatile enough for use while traveling too.
 The Wandertag jacket falls squarely into that category, giving adventure travelers an extra layer that will keep them warm and dry in a variety of climates.

 Made from a proprietary material called Climaproof, the Wandertag is built to perform well in inclement weather.
 Those fabrics were designed by Adidas to both repel moisture, and breathe efficiently, venting out warm air, while keeping the body from getting too hot or too cool depending on the conditions.